35 of the most beautiful towns & villages in Ireland

 The town itself dates back to the late Mesolithic period and was once connected to the Giant’s Causeway by a Tram that sadly no longer operates.

-Famous in Portrush is Barry’s Amusements, which has been there forever along with The Coastal Zone and many other popular actives for children and families.
+Famous in Portrush is Barry’s Amusements, which had been there forever along with The Coastal Zone and many other popular activities for children and families.
 Sadly these days Barry’s Amusements is no more and the space will probably be turned into apartments.

 Holywood, Co Down

 Holywood can be found on the road from Belfast on the Mourne Coastal Route.
 Built on the shore of Belfast Lough Holywood is known for its annual jazz and blues festival.
 It is a well-kept town with loads of great shops and restaurants and also has some famous connections like Jamie Dornan (50 Shades).

 The town is famous for the Old Priory, whose ruins date from the early 13th century and for its maypole in the centre at the crossroads.
 Its origins are not known but are said to have been erected around 1700 following the running aground of a Dutch ship on the nearby coast.

 Ballycastle, Co Antrim